Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## Tell me how you handled a difficult situation (situación dificil)

 ## Hablame sobre una situación de éxito

+- On some occasions I was able to improve a process to solve various issues on a server

 ## Why do you want to leave your current company?